Trist-an3/school-projects/Data_Structures_CSE101/6_Large_integer_Operations_ADT/README.md

 * Name: Tristan Garcia
 * CruzID: tgarcia7
 * StudentID: 1991617
-* Winter 2024 CSE101

 ## Purpose:
     The purpose of this assignment is to implement a BigInteger abstract data type (ADT) in C++ capable of performing arithmetic operations on arbitrarily large signed integers.

 ## Files included
     Executable Files: